rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-The same format can be used to set carbon copy (Cc:) and blind carbon copy
+The same formats can be used to set carbon copy (Cc:) and blind carbon copy
 (Bcc:) recipients, by using the `:cc` and `:bcc` keys respectively.

-#### Sending Email With Name
+#### Sending Emails With Addressee Names

-Sometimes you wish to show the name of the person instead of just their email
+Sometimes it may be desirable to include the names of addressees as well as their email
-address when they receive the email.
-The trick to doing that is to format the
-email address in the format `"Full Name" <email>`.
+addresses, by formatting the email address as `"Full Name" <email>`.

 ```ruby
 def welcome_email(user)